bhauman/lein-figwheel/sidecar/README.md

 ## Starting the REPL

-Now that we have a system with a :figwheel-server key and some builds we can start a figwheel REPL.
+Now that we have a system with some builds running we can start a Figwheel REPL.

 ```
-=> (sys/figwheel-cljs-repl system)
+=> (sys/figwheel-cljs-repl (:figwheel-system system))
 Launching ClojureScript REPL for build: example
 Figwheel Controls:
           (stop-autobuild)                ;; stops Figwheel autobuilder